-My new favorite Lori Wick!
+My new favorite is Lori Wick!
 A sweet story that got me hooked soon and then needed a non-stop reading session to get to the happy ending.
-Challenges involving language, a sudden death, and patience make for a real-life narrative that entertains, builds your faith but isn’t so painful you want to put it down.
+Challenges involving language, a sudden death, and patience make for a real-life narrative that entertains, and builds your faith but isn’t so painful you want to put it down.

 The Guernsey Literary and Potato Peel Pie Society by Mary Ann Shaffer

 An all-time favorite is now a movie.
 Read the book and then log in to Netflix!
 Set in WWII on a German-occupied island, a wonderful cast of characters brings forth a lovely story.
 Perfect for you if you love books!

 How Not to Look Old by Charla Krupp